Hradec Králové: Culture

-The Klicpera's Theatre is one of the best regional drama theatres in the country.
-The puppet Drak Theatre is a world-class artistic institution.
+Hradec Králové has a strong theatrical tradition.
+The Klicpera Theatre is considered one of the best drama theatres in the country and is a four-time winner of the Czech "Theatre of the Year" award.
+The Drak Theatre is a professional puppet theatre founded in 1958.
+Since the 1970s, the theatre has performed all over the world, collaborated with foreign stages, and won awards at many festivals.

 The REGIONS International Theatre Festival Hradec Králové is an annual cultural event held in the city.
 It is one of the largest theatrical showcases in the country.
 It was founded in 1995 by the Klicpera Theatre.

 Jazz Goes to Town is an international jazz festival, which has been held in Hradec Králové every October since 1995.
 Since 2003 the city hosts Hip Hop Kemp.
 It is the biggest hip hop festival in Central and Eastern Europe.
 Since 2007 the city hosts Rock for People, the biggest rock festival and one of the largest open-air music festivals in the Czech Republic.

 The city is home to one of the Czech Republic's leading orchestras, the Hradec Králové Philharmonic Orchestra.
 It was established in 1978.

+The Gallery of Modern Art in Hradec Králové is an art gallery in Hradec Králové.
+It was founded in 1919.

 Religion

-Hradec Králové is the seat of the Roman Catholic Diocese of Hradec Králové, established in 1664.
+Hradec Králové is the seat of the Diocese of Hradec Králové, established in 1664.

 Sport

+The football club FC Hradec Králové plays in the Czech First League in the Malšovická aréna stadium with a capacity of 9,300 people.

 The ice hockey club of Hradec Králové is Mountfield HK, which plays in the Czech Extraliga.

-The football club FC Hradec Králové plays in the Czech First League.

 The women's basketball team, Hradecké Lvice, plays in the national women basketball league.

+A motorcycle speedway track existed in Svobodné Dvory from 1951 until the mid-1960s.
+The track hosted a team called Východočeský KV Hradec Králové, which won two bronze medals in the Czechoslovak Championship in 1961 and 1962.